 The CWRU Newcomers Group (formerly Committee) is a program of the Office of Faculty Development.
 Since its founding in 1992 by Sarah Taylor, the Newcomers has brought together volunteers (faculty spouses/partners and faculty) to welcome new members of the faculty and administration, and their families, to the CWRU community.
 Volunteers answer questions regarding the campus, University Circle cultural institutions, greater Cleveland, and any other topics that will assist you in your transition to CWRU.

-The university's LGBTQA (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and Allies) Committee is a group of senior administrators, faculty, staff, and graduate and undergraduate students who are committed to creating a safe and comfortable environment for lesbian, gay, bisexual, transgender, queer, questioning and allied people at Case Western Reserve University.
-The Committee is sponsored by the Office of the Deputy Provost, Lynn T. Singer, PhD.
+The university's LGBTQA (Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and Allies) Committee is a group of senior administrators, faculty, staff, and graduate and undergraduate students who are committed to creating a safe and comfortable environment for lesbian, gay, bisexual, transgender, queer, questioning people and allies at Case Western Reserve University.

 The Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Allies (LGBTQA) Research Group is a joint project of the Office of Faculty Development, the LGBT Center and the CWRU Lesbian, Gay, Bisexual, Transgender, Queer, Questioning and Allies (LGBTQA) Committee.
 This new interdisciplinary group of faculty, staff, and administrators focuses on scholarly endeavors and research projects and/or initiatives related to LGBTQ studies.